jyotiyadav2508/Game-Rock-Scissors-Paper/README.md

 ### Fixed bugs

+  - User Choice was not working while clicking on the text instead of icon.
+It is fixed by replacing "event.Target.id;" with "event.currentTarget.id;".

 ### Unfixed bugs

-  - Alert message is shown before displaying the increased score from last click and the game winner.
-  - User Choice is not working while clicking on the text instead of icon.
+  - Error in game.html for P tag in i tag, and href as decendent of button.

 ## Deployment